 - Return flights and transfers

 - Budapest city tour OR Budapest culinary walking tour

 - Walking tour of Novi Sad

 Interactive maps and audio headsets for independent exploration

-Humanitarian and author Terry Waite will join the first seven nights of this cruise.
+Humanitarian and author Terry Waite will join the first seven nights of the April 18, 2022 departure.
 Terry travelled the world in the 1960s and 70s establishing aid and development programmes and supporting health and education initiatives.
 As the Archbishop of Canterbury's Assistant for Anglican Communion Affairs, he negotiated the release of hostages in Iran, Libya and Lebanon.
 Terry was taken hostage in Beirut in 1987 and held for 1,763 days before his release.
 He is now a best-selling author and lecturer.

 Day 1 UK to Budapest